Parent Resources

 Determining Your Need

-Services: Will your child need to receive any special services by therapists or others while in the child care setting?
+Services: Will your child need to receive any special services from therapists or others while in the child care setting?
 Should your child care provider be close to special service providers so you can transport your child easily for therapies or medical appointments?

 Location: Must you find care in an area that your child's program bus will transport to?